yogs0ddhoth/Show-what-you-know/README.md

 ## Preview:

-A functional quiz architecture with a time limit and high score log
+A functional quiz on basic Javascript with a time limit and high score log

 ![screenshot](./assets/images/Screenshot.png)